StanfordBioinformatics/trellis-docs/v1-3-update.md

 Another potential benefit of using a taxonomy is that Neo4j has a **[neosemantics](https://neo4j.com/labs/neosemantics/)** for performing semantic inference on hierarchically structured categories.
 So in the future, if I want to apply an operation to all sequencing reads data, I could create a :SequencingReads label and then make :Fastq, :Bam, and :Cram all children of that label.
 That way, even if none of the nodes are labelled :SequencingReads, the database can infer that relationship and get all the children.
 I think.
 I still haven't tried it but I'm look forward to finding a use case for it.

+### Assigning labels using a taxonomy

+When a object is finalized, the create-blob-node function will use regex patterns to determine which labels apply to the object and then use a taxonomy to determine which of those labels will be applied to the node.
+If the system is working correctly, all the labels that match a given object should be on the same lineage or branch of the taxonomy.
+The label that is applied should be the most specific one that is farthest from the root of the taxonomy.

 ## Using standard message classes
 The application logic of Trellis is distributed among multiple serverless functions that operate independently.
 These functions coordinate operations by sending messages to each other via the **[Cloud Pub/Sub](https://cloud.google.com/pubsub)** message broker availabe on Google Cloud Platform.